What Are Auditory Hallucinations?

 Research on Auditory Hallucinations and Treatments

-At present, research focuses on the neurobiological mechanisms behind auditory hallucinations, as well as how to better diagnose and treat them.
+At present, research focuses on the neurobiological mechanisms behind auditory hallucinations, including their co-occurrence with visual hallucinations in conditions like schizophrenia, as well as how to better diagnose and treat them.
 Studies are being conducted on the effectiveness of cognitive-behavioral therapies, such as cognitive restructuring and exposure therapy, as well as the efficacy of various medications.

 In addition, researchers are exploring the potential of using emerging technologies, such as virtual reality, to help manage and treat auditory hallucinations.